Post-Brexit talks gear up for fish fight between EU, UK

 “The greatness of Britain has always been what we've done on the seas, whether it's through the Royal Navy or through our merchant fleets,” Farage said in an interview with The Associated Press.
 “So fisheries is actually — symbolically — very, very important.”

 Farage led a flotilla of fishing boats up the River Thames to Britain's Parliament in last-ditch campaigning before the Brexit referendum on June 23, 2016.
-It turned out that every bit helped, as Britain stunningly decided to leave the bloc with a narrow 52-48 % margin.
+It turned out that every bit helped, as British voters stunningly decided to leave the bloc by a narrow 52%-48 % margin.

 Fish in waters off Britain were still abundant in the 1970s and fishing towns still thrived.

-But for just about the duration of Britain's membership, stocks of North Sea cod to English Channel sole were in decline.
-And for British fishermen it was easy to point fingers at foreign vessels and EU headquarters in Brussels.
-Every coastal member state wanted to catch as many fish as possible, despite dwindling stocks and scientific warnings.
+But for just about the duration of Britain's EU membership, fish stocks ranging from North Sea cod to English Channel sole have been in decline.
+And for British fishermen it was easy to point fingers at foreign fishing vessels and EU headquarters in Brussels.
+Every coastal EU nation wanted to catch as many fish as possible, despite dwindling stocks and scientific warnings about overfishing.

-First, the EU forced boats to stay in ports and restricted quotas, limiting access to fish.
+First, the EU forced boats to stay in port and restricted quotas, limiting access to fish.
 And when British fishermen then saw EU boats in their shared waters, anger came naturally.

-The broad promise of Brexit always was to regain control and there is a physical sense of control when a 200-nautical mile zone is set for the U.K., instead of the current 12 miles.
+The broad promise of Brexit always was to regain control, which many in the industry will feel when a 200-nautical mile zone is set for the U.K., instead of the current 12 miles.

+Chambers, who owns the “Boy Paul” with his brother and mainly fishes off the coast of Ireland and the Isle of Man for crab and scallops, was among those voting to leave the EU.

-Farage says Brexit could make sure boom years lie ahead for Britain's workforce of 8,000 fishermen that nets just under 1 billion euros ($1.1 billion) worth of annual catches.
+Farage says Brexit could make sure that boom years lie ahead for Britain's 8,000 fishermen who net just under 1 billion euros ($1.1 billion) worth of annual catches.

 “If we get fisheries right, we will bring tens of thousands of jobs back to our coastal communities," he said.